opensearch-project/security/.github/pull_request_template.md

 Is this a backport?
 If so, please add backport PR # and/or commits #

-Do these changes include new roles or permissions?
+Do these changes introduce new permission(s) to be displayed in the static dropdown on the front-end?
 If so, please open a draft PR in the security dashboards plugin and link the draft PR here

 ### Testing
 [Please provide details of testing done: unit testing, integration testing and manual testing]